-I'm moving into my third year using Henle's First year Latin, and I've found some great resources to help students and teachers make the most of this material.
+I've been working with Henle's First year Latin for quite a few years now, and I've found some great resources to help students and teachers make the most of this material.

 First of all, there is no way you need everything in the picture above.
 My goal is to help steer you to what would be most beneficial so that you don't have to try them all out like I did!